Shovel-Ready Small-Lot Subdivision

 Alternative Exit: Build-to-Rent

 The same nine-home program supports a build-to-rent hold.
 At $6,000 to $6,250 in monthly rent per home, the program generates $605,000 to $632,000 of NOI.
-On an all-in basis of approximately $7.0M (land plus development), this implies a stabilized yield in the 9 to 10 percent range — a credible Plan B for a buyer who wants to retain the asset through a softer for-sale cycle.
+On an all-in basis of approximately $10.4M (land plus development plus carry), this implies a stabilized yield in the 5.8 to 6.1 percent range — a credible Plan B for a buyer who wants to retain the asset through a softer for-sale cycle.

 Comparable Sales